Why Does My Dog Have Bad Breath? 7 Causes and Natural Solutions

 Dog bad breath isn’t just unpleasant — it’s often a sign that something’s going on inside your pup’s body that needs attention.
 Whether it’s plaque buildup, gut imbalance, or something more serious, understanding why your dog’s breath smells bad is the first step toward fixing it.
 The good news?
-Most causes of stinky dog breath are totally manageable with the right approach, and natural solutions can make a real difference without harsh chemicals or expensive procedures.
+Most causes of stinky dog breath are manageable with the right approach, and a consistent daily routine makes a real difference.

 If you’ve ever leaned in for puppy kisses only to get hit with a wave of funkiness, you’re not alone.
 Bad breath (vets call it halitosis) is one of the most common complaints pet parents bring up — and one of the most commonly ignored.
 Let’s change that.